ctlab/GADMA/docs/source/user_manual/installation.rst

 Manual installation
 -----------------------------

-Some features are added to GADMA project but are not released yet.
-One can try to install GADMA directly from the repository.
+Some features are added to the GADMA project but are not released yet.
+One can install GADMA directly from the repository.

-First clone repository:
+First clone the repository:

     .. code-block:: console

         $ git clone https://github.com/ctlab/GADMA.git
         $ cd GADMA

-Dependencies could be installed with one of two modes.
+Dependencies could be installed either automatically or manually.

-Auto mode
+Automatic mode
-**********
+**************

-One could install everything with ``install`` script:
+One could install everything with the ``install`` script:

 .. code-block:: console